chenxingqiang/jax-ml/doc/tutorial/statistical_inference/model_selection.rst

 Cross-validation generators
 =============================

-Scikit-learn has a collection of classes which can be used to generate lists of train/test indices for popular cross-validation strategies.
+Jax-learn has a collection of classes which can be used to generate lists of train/test indices for popular cross-validation strategies.

 They expose a ``split`` method which accepts the input